VMois/vmois.github.io/_posts/2023-07-13-learning-chisel.md

 {: .box-note}
 There are debates about Chisel vs. Verilog/VHDL and whatever Chisel is useful for hardware designers.
 I am not going to discuss those things here.
 The goal is to learn something new and have fun.
 But, if you plan to become a hardware designer, I suggest focusing on Verilog or VHDL first.
 It is the de-facto standard in most companies so that you can get a job more easily.

+## Resources

+The list of resources I have found useful and recommend to check.

-## Chisel Book
+### Chisel Book

-I wanted to brush up my knowledge of digital design, so I have decided to use [Chisel Book](https://github.com/schoeberl/chisel-book) by Martin Schoeberl.
-I recommend it a lot.
+I wanted to brush up my knowledge of digital design.
+I have decided to use [Chisel Book](https://github.com/schoeberl/chisel-book) by Martin Schoeberl.
+I recommend it a lot for both learning about Chisel3 and digital design.
 In addition to the book, check [Chisel examples](https://github.com/schoeberl/chisel-examples) repository.
 It contains many examples from the book in a more complete form.

+I have started learning Chisel with a specific project in mind, so after checking a few introduction chapters, I jumped into chapters that were useful to me.
+If you are generally learning, going through the book from the beginning would probably make more sense.

 You can also find some slides from [Digital Electronics 2](https://www2.imm.dtu.dk/courses/02139/) course talking about Chisel.

-## Using Docker to develop in Chisel
+### Chisel template repository

 I like to learn by doing, so I started by running some Chisel examples on my laptop and outputting some Verilog code.
 I highly suggest checking [chisel-template](https://github.com/freechipsproject/chisel-template) project.
 It provides all the necessary setup code, and you must install Scala tools.

+## Tips

+Below you can find some tips that I found useful.

+## Using Docker to develop in Chisel

 A small tip I want to share is that I like to use Docker containers to have an isolated environment instead of installing tools directly on my laptop.
-For Chisel, I have created a simple Dockerfile that you can use:
+For Chisel, I have created a simple Dockerfile that you can use with the `chisel-template` mentioned above:

 ```dockerfile
 FROM openjdk:11